ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 ## Evidence Augmentation (Phase 2) {#sec-phase2}

-### Appraisal Claims Set Initialization {#sec-acs-initialization}
+### Appraisal Claims Set (ACS) Initialization {#sec-acs-initialization}

 The ACS is initialized by copying the internal representation of Evidence claims to the ACS.
 See {{sec-add-to-acs}}.

-#### The authorized-by field in Appraisal Claims Set {#sec-authorized-by}
+#### The authority field in the ACS {#sec-authority}

-The `a` field in an ECT in the ACS indicates the entity whose authority backs the claim.
+The `authority` field in an ACS ECT indicates the entity whose authority backs the Claims.

-An entity is authoritative when it makes Claims that are inside its area of competence.
-The Verifier keeps track of the authorities that assert Claims so that it can filter out claims from entities that do not satisfy appraisal policies.
+The Verifier keeps track of authority so that it can satisfy appraisal policy that specifies authority.

-When adding an Evidence Claim to the ACS, the
+When adding an Evidence entry to the ACS, the Verifier SHALL set the `authority` field using a `$crypto-keys-type-choice` representation of the entity that signed the Evidence.
-Verifier SHALL set the `authorized-by` field in that Claim to the trusted authority keys at the head of each key chain which signed that Evidence.
-This key is often the subject of a self-signed certificate.
-The Verifier has already verified the certificate chain.
-See {{sec-crypto-validate-evidence}}.

-If multiple authorities approve the same Claim, for example if multiple key chains are available, then the `authorized-by` field SHALL be set to include the trusted authority keys used by each of those authorities.
+If multiple authorities approve the same Claim, for example if multiple key chains are available, then the `authority` field SHALL be set to include the `$crypto-keys-type-choice` representation for each key chain.

-When adding Endorsement Claims to the ACS that resulted from CoRIM processing ({{sec-add-to-acs}}) the Verifier SHALL set the `authorized-by` field in that Evidence to the trusted authority key that is at the head of the key chain that signed the CoRIM.
+When adding Endorsement or Reference Values Claims to the ACS that resulted from CoRIM processing ({{sec-add-to-acs}}).
+The Verifier SHALL set the `authority` field using a `$crypto-keys-type-choice` representation of the entity that signed the CoRIM.

-When searching the ACS for an entry which matches a Reference Value containing an `authorized-by` field, the Verifier SHALL ignore ACS entries if none of the keys present in the Reference Value `authorized-by` field are also present in the ACS `authorized-by` field.
+When searching the ACS for an entry which matches a triple condition containing an `authorized-by` field, the Verifier SHALL ignore ACS entries if none of the entries present in the condition `authorized-by` field are present in the ACS `authority` field.

-The Verifier SHOULD set the `authorized-by` field in ACS entries to a format which contains only a key, for example the `tagged-cose-key-type` format.
-Using a common format makes it easier to compare the field.
+The Verifier SHALL match ACS entries if all of the entries present in the condition `authorized-by` field are present in the ACS `authority` field.

-#### Appraisal Claims Set augmentation using CoMID triples
+#### ACS augmentation using CoMID triples

 In the ACS augmentation phase, a CoRIM Appraisal Context and an Evidence Appraisal Policy are used by the Verifier to find CoMID triples which match the ACS.
 Triples that specify an ACS matching condition will augment the ACS with Endorsements if the condition is met.